gskudder/django_sites_microsoft_auth/docs/usage.rst

 5. Create a `custom user model <https://docs.djangoproject.com/en/2.2/topics/auth/customizing/#specifying-a-custom-user-model>`_

-The easiest way to do this is to subclass `microsoft_auth.models.SitesUser`.
+The easiest way to do this is to subclass `sites_microsoft_auth.models.SitesUser`.
 You can also create your own custom user model that includes the following fields:

 .. code-block:: python3

     from django.contrib.sites.models import Site
-    import microsoft_auth.models
+    import sites_microsoft_auth.models

     username = models.CharField(
         _('username'),
         max_length=150,
         help_text=_('Required.
 150 characters or fewer.
-Letters, digits and @/./+/-/_ only.'), validators=[microsoft_auth.models.UnicodeSpaceUsernameValidator],
+Letters, digits and @/./+/-/_ only.'), validators=[sites_microsoft_auth.models.UnicodeSpaceUsernameValidator],
         unique=True,
     )
     site = models.ForeignKey(Site, on_delete=models.CASCADE)